VivekDhanwada/nsw-opal-sql-analysis/01-nem-emissions-bidding/README.md

 ## Overview

 This project analyses emissions intensity and fossil fuel generator bidding behaviour in the Australian National Electricity Market.
-The analysis compares 2019 and 2025 data to identify how carbon intensity changed across regions and how fossil fuel generator bidding behaviour shifted over time.
+The analysis compares selected 2019 and 2025 dispatch periods to identify how carbon intensity changed across regions and how fossil fuel generator bidding behaviour shifted over time.

 The project was completed as part of a Macquarie University capstone project and awarded a Distinction.